Theming

 Design tokens Jump to heading

-Always scope design token overrides to the :root
+Always scope design token overrides to the root node (i.e. the <html>

 Custom property | Description |